GLOBAL MARKETS-Asian stocks still shaky as Nikkei slides 3 pct

 against a currency basket, hit a three-year high last week

 before succumbing to a bit of pressure.
-It was almost flat at
+It was last down 0.1

 Much of the excitement in currency markets last week centred